 There are also a number of vibrant theatre and dance companies throughout Cornwall pushing the boundaries of performance art to great critical and commercial acclaim.
 Look out for productions from the likes of Wildworks, Miracle, Kneehigh and CSCAPE.

 Cornwall is known for its festival calendar.
-Annual events include Boardmasters, the Eden Sessions, the Port Eliot Festival, Tropical Pressure, the Masked Ball and the Cornwall Film Festival.
+Annual events include Boardmasters, the Eden Sessions, The Great Estate Festival, Tropical Pressure and the Cornwall Film Festival.
 But you don’t have to go far to get involved, the International Sea Shanty weekender, Fal River Festival and Real Ale Festival all take place in our very own Falmouth town.

 If food is your thing, check out the Porthleven Food Festival, which brings together celebrity chefs, local food stalls and music to the picturesque harbour port, or stay close to home and enjoy the ever-popular Falmouth Oyster Festival.